 Besides all the “dust talk”, let’s assume that you are interested in cleaning your panels by yourself.
 A lot of solar companies would not recommend that because of safety and liability reasons.
 To clean your solar panels you would need to ascend to the top of your roof and scrub the panels yourself which can pose a danger to some.
 Although this may save you some money, it is highly discouraged because of the delicate nature needed in attending those panels as well as the principle of "safety first."

 Can You Pressure Wash Solar Panels?

-Power washers are good for a lot of things, but cleaning solar panels is not one of them.
-Pressure washers are too powerful to safely clean solar panels and can end up causing scratches or other damage.
+No, you should not use a pressure washer to clean your solar panels.
+Power washers are good for many things, but cleaning solar panels is not one of them.
+Pressure washers are too powerful to clean solar panels safely and can end up causing scratches or other damage.
 If your solar panels are dirty, it's best to use a non-abrasive sponge and soapy water.
 Better yet, call a professional who can ensure that the job is completed properly and safely.

 How Often Should You Clean Solar Panels?

 It is generally recommended to clean solar panels every 6 months to a year in order to maintain the productivity, efficiency, and effectiveness of the panels.
 However, based on where you live and the level of dirt and pollution, the need for cleaning may be more frequent.